Skip to main content

 About Michael Atkinson

-I have over 20 years of experience as a mindfulness practitioner and have taught mindfulness in a range of public and private contexts including local and national conferences and events, higher education institutions, and healthcare settings.
-As a mindfulness professional, I continue to organise and deliver the eight-week Mindfulness-Based Stress Reduction (MBSR) programme, as well as workshops, retreats, and one-to-one sessions for the public.
-I have collaborated with a range of mental health and mindfulness practitioners such as Dr Zoe Williams (resident GP on ITV's Good Morning Britain) and Ron Epstein (author of 'Attending'), and have facilitated workshops for the Pint of Science Festival, the BBSRC Doctoral Training Partnership, and the Introduction to Clinical Leadership and Professional Development programme, which is part of the MSc Clinical Science commissioned by HEENE.
+With over 20 years of experience as a mindfulness practitioner, I have taught in diverse public and private contexts, including higher education, healthcare settings, and national events.
+As a mindfulness professional registered with the British Association for Mindfulness-Based Approaches (BAMBA), I continue to lead eight-week Mindfulness-Based Stress Reduction (MBSR) and Compassionate Mindful Resilience (CMR) programs, alongside workshops, retreats, and private sessions.
+I have collaborated with prominent figures and clinicians in the wellbeing and healthcare fields, including Dr. Zoe Williams (ITV's Good Morning Britain), Prof. Ron Epstein (author of the book 'Attending'), and Dr Kathryn Mannix (TED speaker and author of 'With the End in Mind' and 'Listen').
+My speaking experience includes the Pint of Science Festival, the BBSRC Doctoral Training Partnership, and the Introduction to Clinical Leadership and Professional Development program (part of the MSc Clinical Science commissioned by HEENE).
+I also lead two mindfulness-based podcast shows.

-I have a first degree in Philosophy, a PGCE in Post Compulsory Education and Training, a master's in Education, and I'm a Senior Fellow with Advance-HE.
+My academic foundation includes a first degree in Philosophy, a PGCE in Post Compulsory Education and Training, and a Master in Education.
+I am also a Senior Fellow with Advance-HE (SFHEA).

-I currently live in Durham in the north-east with my family.
+I currently live in Durham with my family.